qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/slides/geospatial-concepts-and-terms.md

 There are MANY map projections.
 Each has advantages and disadvantages depending on use-case and the part of the world being mapped.

-* _TODO: how do size images so that they take up the remaining space?_
 :::